akvo/akvo-product-design/FLOW/Features/110-LookupQuestions/TechnicalDesign.md

 ### Minimum Viable Product

 * In Akvo FLOW Dashboard:
-  * A user must be able to mark a question as _Lookup_ type
+  * A user must be able to define a question as _Lookup_ type
-  * A user must be able to select which _Form_ will be linked to the question, that populates the possible values
+  * A user must be able to select which _Survey_ will be linked to the question, that populates the possible values
 * In Akvo App:
   * A user filling a form with a _Lookup_ question, gets a dropdown with possible values to select one